9 Best Mascara for Long Lashes (No Clumps or Droop)

 Does Mascara Damage Long Lashes?

-Long lashes experience more leverage stress during pulling or rubbing.
-The longer the strand, the more force transfers toward the base during aggressive removal.
+Long lashes create more leverage during removal.
+The longer the strand, the more force transfers toward the base when you rub or tug.

 🧪 Dr. Rabeya (Dental Surgeon & Beauty Enthusiast):

-The key risk factors aren’t length — they’re:
+The main risk factors aren’t length itself — they’re:

 • Overly heavy formulas